 Anglers spread them in bait buckets.

-It's illegal to use Asian carp as live bait.
+It's illegal to use invasive carp as live bait.

 Don't dump unused live bait!